lmiguelgarcia/distributedsystems/pthread/README.md

 **Resultado:**

-Al quitar la función pthread_join, el programa ya no es determinístico, se generan resultados diferentes para x.
+Al quitar la función `pthread_join`, el programa ya no es determinístico, se generan resultados diferentes para x.

 - If it is unexpected, what did you think that happen?